 With this aim, we investigated the molecular mechanisms underlying thermo-tolerance of coral holobionts.
 We analyzed the holobiont response to stress of two coral populations originating from environments with contrasting thermal regimes.
 We used scleractinian corals from the genus Pocillopora as model species because they have abroad spatial distribution throughout the Indo-Pacific (Veron & Stafford-Smith 2000).
 The genus Pocillopora is considered to be one of the most environmentally sensitive (van Woesik et al. 2011) but its widespread distribution clearly suggests potential for acclimation and/or adaptation which may be correlated to specific differences (i.e. different cryptic lineages may be adapted to different environmental conditions).
 In particular, we focused on Pocillopora damicornis-like colonies from two localities with contrasting thermal regimes: colonies from New Caledonia (NC) are exposed to temperate and stable temperatures over the year, while those from Oman are exposed to globally warmer and more seasonal fluctuating temperatures.
 As the corallum macromorphology is not a discriminant character in Pocillopora and as the taxonomic revision of this genus using molecular data reveals that some of the Pocillopora species (Schmidt-Roach et al. 2014; Gélin et al. 2017b) are actually species complexes, we identified a posteriori the species of the sampled colonies (mitochondrial ORF sequencing and individual clustering) in order to interpret the results in a precise evolutionary context.
 To avoid biases inherent in transplantation-based field experiments resulting from environmental factors other than temperature, we undertook our comparative study in a controlled environment in which we mimicked ecologically realistic heat stress to compare the responses of colonies from both localities.
 We combined a specific RNA-seq approach to study the cnidarian host response, and metabarcoding analyses using ITS-2 and 16S amplicon sequencing to study the dynamics of the associated algal (Symbionaceae) and bacterial community compositions, respectively.
 According to the literature we first expected to detect changes in both symbiotic algal and bacterial communities in corals from both localities when exposed to heat stress.
-Moreover, since variable environments are expected to promote the evolution of plasticity, we predicted that the cnidarian hosts from Oman will display more gene expression plasticity than those from New Caledonia.
+Moreover, since variable environments are expected to select for plasticity, we predicted that the cnidarian hosts from Oman may display more gene expression plasticity than those from New Caledonia.
 However, because frontloading was also found to be an alternative response to recurrent changing conditions, we might also expect some degrees of constitutive high levels of gene expression at least for some molecular pathways and more particularly in Oman corals.

 MATERIAL AND METHODS